paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-063-technology-innovation.md

 (8) make use of, and disseminate, the nationwide study of State industrial extension programs conducted by the Secretary.

-**(c) Contracts** In carrying out subsection (b) of this section, the Secretary may enter into contracts for the purpose of collecting information on the nature, extent, and effects of initiatives.
+**(c) Contracts** In carrying out subsection (b), the Secretary may enter into contracts for the purpose of collecting information on the nature, extent, and effects of initiatives.

 ### Statutory Notes